In this series, I dig a little deeper into the meaning of psychology-related terms. This week’s term is emotional abuse.

 Signs of abuse that might be overtly apparent include someone going along with their partner on everything, rarely going out in public unless they’re with their partner, describing their partner as jealous or possessive, or having a drop in self-esteem or major personality change.

-Crisis Text Line offers several myths and facts about emotional abuse:
+Crisis Text Line offers several myths and facts:

 The above image shows a variety of power and control tactics.
-While only one section is labelled as emotional abuse, the other sections are also forms of emotional abuse.
+Despite the labelling, these are all forms of emotional abuse.

-Unlike physical forms of abuse that may leave a visible mark, emotional forms of abuse are invisible, and the abuser is likely to send clear messages to the victim that they are to blame and that silence must be maintained.
+Unlike the visible signs that might result from physical abuse, emotional wounds are invisible, and the abuser is likely to send clear messages to the victim that they are to blame and that silence must be maintained.
 But the fact that it’s invisible doesn’t make it any less harmful.

 - Crisis Text Line: How to Deal with Emotional Abuse